When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Ribble Cycles have kindly lent me their Ribble Gravel AL e to review, and in this article I’ll take a closer look at the specification and explain why I think this is one of the best all-round electric gravel bikes currently available.
+Ribble Cycles have kindly lent me their Gravel AL e to review, and in this article, I’ll take a closer look at the specification and explain why I think this is one of the best electric gravel bikes currently available.

 Put the two side by side and the differences between the Gravel AL e and CGR aren’t immediately obvious.
 The CGR has a more road-focused endurance type geometry, whereas the Gravel AL e is longer and lower, making it far more suitable for tackling rugged terrain.

 Apart from the frame, the other main differences are the groupset options.
 The CGR is available with road-friendly groupsets like Shimano 105 and Ultegra, whereas the Gravel is available with gravel-specific groupsets like SRAM Apex or Shimano GRX.
-There’s also a slight weight penalty, with the Gravel AL e weighing in at a fraction over 14kg – the CGR I tested in 2020 weighed in at 13.6kg.
+There’s also a slight weight penalty, with the Gravel AL e weighing in at a fraction over 14kg – the Ribble GGR AL e, I tested in 2020 weighed in at 13.6kg.

 Ribble Gravel AL e Build Options